 Spray Paint for Plastic – ColorBond has Many Uses

-When refinishing hard plastic trim, such as automotive door panels or pillars we recommend sanding with 1200 grit wet sandpaper or a Mr. Clean type eraser, washing with Prep Cleaner, and then applying a thin coat of ColorBond Adhesion Promoter.
+When spray painting plastic that is hard, such as automotive door panels or pillars, we recommend sanding with 1200 grit wet sandpaper or a Mr. Clean type eraser, washing with Prep Cleaner, and then applying a thin coat of ColorBond Adhesion Promoter.
 This will improve the bond between the surface and the paint.
 Of note, it isn’t necessary to sand soft trim such as vinyl, and Adhesion Promoter does not need to be used.

 Check out the wide range of plastic and vinyl items our customers have refinished with ColorBond spray paint for plastic.

-A ColorBond customer says: “I used ColorBond LVP Refinisher on the seats of my early Bronco and has held up really well over the years.
+A ColorBond customer says: “I used ColorBond LVP on the seats of my early Bronco and for spray painting plastic interior bits and it has held up really well over the years.
 Figured I'd give it a try on our vinyl windows.
 Can't believe how well it is holding up to the elements.
 Dramatic change in the appearance of the house.
-Thanks ColorBond!
+Thanks, ColorBond!
 The cost of replacing the vinyl windows would have been astronomical!”

 Roger S. used ColorBond to refinish the seats and rear armrests/cupholders 2011 Yamaha Drive golf cart.
-He said “I can assure you that I will be using more ColorBond products in the future for the hard plastics.”
+He said “I can assure you that I will be using more ColorBond products in the future when spray painting plastic that is hard.”

 After many years, plastic interior and exterior trim pieces of Andre L’s Suzuki Sidekick had become oxidized and faded.
-Here we see the before and after photos of the restoration of the door pulls and door handles using LVP Refinisher.
+Here we see the before and after photos of the restoration of the door pulls and door handles using ColorBond LVP.
 To source replacements for these 30-year-old parts would have next to impossible.
 ColorBond restored them to like new.

-Debbie V. restored the interior of her Maxum speed boat with ColorBond and said it was easier to work with than standard spray paint, and that she had very-good control.
-It sprayed on with good coverage and dried quickly and evenly with no areas looking too light or too heavy.
+Debbie V. restored the interior of her Maxum speed boat with ColorBond LVP and said it was easier to work with than standard spray paint, and that she had very good control.
+She found spray painting plastic with ColorBond LVP provided excellent coverage and dried quickly and evenly with no areas looking too light or too heavy.
 She also thought the paint and color turned out great and were very close to the original.
-Overall, Debbie used 14 cans of ColorBond LVP Refinisher boat interior paint at a cost of $230.86.
+Overall, Debbie used 14 cans of ColorBond LVP boat interior paint at a cost of $327.00.
 In comparison, having the interior professionally reupholstered would have cost thousands.

-Chris I. says: “I used 14 cans of LVP Refinisher to complete my Thunderbird interior project.
-ColorBond just lays down nice.
+Chris I. says: “I used 14 cans of ColorBond LVP to complete my Thunderbird interior project.
+When spray painting plastic with ColorBond it just lays down nice.
 It is a thin coat that has excellent coverage.
-It does crack, and with the coat being thin, it doesn’t hide the grain pattern of the vinyl or plastic.
+It doesn’t crack, and with the coat being thin, it doesn’t hide the grain pattern of the vinyl or plastic.
 When I got done it looked exactly like red vinyl!
 My friends couldn’t believe it.”
 Chris continues “ColorBond is the best interior trim color paint I had ever used during my 30 years in the auto restoration industry.”
-Only $230 of LVP Refinisher were required.
+Only $327.00 of ColorBond LVP were required.
 To install a restoration interior would have cost thousands.

-ColorBond LVP Refinisher is great for a variety of plastics.
+ColorBond LVP is great for spray painting plastic that is hard or soft and provides a durable and long-lasting finish.
 To learn more about our spray paint for plastic click here.